blockspacer/conan-webrtc/README.md

 CONAN_REVISIONS_ENABLED=1 CONAN_VERBOSE_TRACEBACK=1 CONAN_PRINT_RUN_COMMANDS=1 CONAN_LOGGING_LEVEL=10 conan upload $PKG_NAME --all -r=conan-local -c --retry 3 --retry-wait 10 --force
 ```

+## How to package webrtc without Docker

+Follow commands from Dockerfile-s to build webrtc locally

+You can manually copy build artifacts and package with conan as stated in `Local build` section above

 ## How to diagnose errors in conanfile (CONAN_PRINT_RUN_COMMANDS)

 ```bash